It is the underrated conductor of the body!

 Ability to adapt

-This endocrine gland will make it easier to adapt to the climatic changes.
+This endocrine gland will make it easier to adapt to tomorrow’s world.

-Moreover, the respiratory and cardiac rhythms will be more flexible.
+Likewise, the respiratory and cardiac rhythms will adapt instantly.

 The hypothalamus will facilitate a rapid and natural channeling of universal knowledge.